- Find a Trail

 |Trail Image||Trail Name||States||Length||Surface||Rating|

 The Bird to Gird Pathway, a designated National Recreation Trail, parallels State Route 1 along the Turnagain Arm of an inlet off the Gulf of Alaska.
 The paved path runs for 13 miles between shore and glacier-covered mountains.
 You're likely...

 The scenic Goose Lake Trail loops around the lake of the same name on the campus of the University of Alaska.
 The trail is paved and other non-paved trails nearby circle the Alaska Pacific University...

 |AK||1.5 mi||Asphalt, Dirt||

 The Tony Knowles Coastal Trail follows the coastline of Anchorage along Knik Arm and Cook Inlet.
-Many rest areas provide scenic views of Anchorage, the surrounding mountain ranges, Cook Inlet and Knik ...
+Many rest areas provide scenic views of Anchorage, the surrounding mountain ranges, and tidal inlets....